Empty spaces mark Korean school tribute for missing ferry victims

 CHILDREN'S MISTRUST OF ADULTS

-A professor who led a psychological counseling at the school said the children now distrusted adults who fought amongst themselves, did little to rescue the passengers and told them to stay put.
+A professor who led a psychological counselling at the school said the children now distrusted adults who fought amongst themselves, did little to rescue the passengers and told them to stay put.

 "That is an obstacle in our treatment," he told local radio.
 "Without dealing with the mistrust, it is hard to approach them to help cure them.
 Yet such distrust cannot be dealt with words only.
 Once betrayed, how do you expect them to believe us again?"